RagnarB83/ash-documentation/docs/setup.rst

 - source ./set_environment_ash.sh    to activate ASH environment.

-Common problems:

 *****************************************************
 B3.
 Manual
 *****************************************************

-(Use only if semi-automatic approach does not work)
+(Use only if semi-automatic approach B1 or B2 does not work)

 **Step 1.**